 The page also contains the video you can see above and a list of the defects presented by the cars – not only the current Model X cars, but also the Model S units that preceded them.
 Regarding the video, if you have not watched it yet, give it a look, and do not forget to turn on the audio.
 That’s the most important part about it.

 As you have seen, the Model X squeaks as if it begged not to be driven again.
 It probably happened just to shoot the video and the SUV got back to where 20 other vehicles wait for repair.
-BIOS-Groep said the problems range from suspensions breaking up to a broken power steering.
+BIOS-Groep said the problems range from to a broken power steering.
 Tofik Ohoudi is the manager of the Schiphol fleet and he told FD he has never faced more trouble than with Tesla cars.
 The broken wishbones are something he has never seen in vehicles with less than 500,000 kilometers (311,000 miles).

 Another company called Taxi Jappie also uses Tesla vehicles at the Schiphol Airport.
 Its director, Jill Sweijen, said she never had to replace a suspension structural component in any of the Mercedes-Benz the company had.
 Taxi Jappie currently works with ten Tesla vehicles at the Dutch airport.